 With secure FTP, passwords and files are automatically encrypted for transmission without user involvement, key management, or additional encryption, such as PGP.
 Built-in cryptography automatically encrypts the data as the file is transferred and re-encrypts the file before it is written on the secure FTP server.
-At no point is the file ever available “in the clear,” even after the transmission is complete.

 PGP utilizes public key cryptography, an encryption scheme that uses a pair of keys for encryption: a public key to encrypt data and a private key for decryption.
 You publish your public key to all your trading partners while keeping your private key secret.
-To send encrypted data to the Clearinghouse, you must obtain the Clearinghouse’s public key to encrypt your file.
-In order for you to receive encrypted data from the Clearinghouse, you must provide the Clearinghouse with your public key, which we will use to encrypt files we send you.
-Public keys are distributed in a physical file that can be emailed or downloaded via the Web.

 > To encrypt your files using PGP

-1. Install PGP from http://www.pgpi.org
+1. Download and install PGP from https://www.openpgp.org/software/misc/

 2. Download the Clearinghouse’s public keys

-(for PGP v5.0 and above)
+- DSS/Diffie-Hellman key (for PGP v5.0 and above)

-(for PGP v2.6 and above)
+- RSA key (for PGP v2.6 and above)

 3. Import the Clearinghouse’s public key into your keyring